CogStream: Context-guided Streaming Video Question Answering: Introduction

 \section{Introduction}

 Streaming video understanding has emerged as a crucial task.
-It is anticipated to conduct a dynamic and comprehensive interpretation of video stream data.
+It is anticipated to conduct a dynamic and comprehensive interpretation of video stream.
 In a streaming context, \textbf{\textit{streaming Video Question Answering}} (VQA) involves scenarios where users watch an ongoing video stream and continuously interact with the model.
-More specifically, users continuously ask questions about the latest video content, while the model provides answers based on the video content it has seen thus far.
+Users continuously ask questions about the latest video content, while the model provides answers based on the video content it has seen thus far.

-However, state-of-the-art Vid-LLMs still face significant challenges in performing streaming VQA, which stem from: (1) \emph{\textbf{Multi-turn contextual reasoning}}, where dialogues are logically inter-connected, requiring Vid-LLMs to leverage historical dialogue information for accurately answering current questions.
-(2) \emph{\textbf{Spatio-temporal information dynamics}}, requiring the ability to generate or update adaptive answers that evolve in sync with dynamic visual information over time.
-To address these challenges, existing methods try to maximize the information of model inputs, such as compressing video frames \cite{qian2024streaming} to capture more comprehensive visual features or enhancing memory mechanisms \cite{zhang2024flash, xiong2025streaming} to retain more information from historical conversations.
+However, current Vid-LLMs still face significant challenges in performing streaming VQA, stemming from: (1) \emph{\textbf{Multi-turn contextual reasoning}}, where dialogues are logically inter-connected, requiring Vid-LLMs to leverage historical dialogue information for accurately answering current questions.
+(2) \emph{\textbf{Spatio-temporal information dynamics}}, requiring the ability to update adaptive answers that evolve in sync with dynamic visual information over time.
+To this end, existing methods try to compress frames \cite{qian2024streaming} to capture more comprehensive visual features or enhance memory mechanisms \cite{zhang2024flash, xiong2025streaming} to retain more information from historical conversations.

-However, the rapid growth of video data within the stream poses significant challenges for efficient visual information processing.
-Moreover, current methods typically rely on summarizing \textit{all} available historical textual information to understand the current stream.
-Nevertheless, including irrelevant context easily distracts models, causing them to misinterpret insignificant details as important and thereby undermining the reasoning process.
+However, the rapid growth of video data within streams poses great challenges for efficient visual information processing.
+Moreover, current methods typically rely on summarizing \textit{all} historical textual information to understand the current stream.
+However, including irrelevant context easily distracts models, causing them to misinterpret insignificant details as important and thereby undermining the reasoning.